A guide to the best way to get English teaching jobs in Madrid or the rest of Spain

-The only time a walk-in will find a willing receptionist is if the school is actively looking for a teacher and the receptionist knows about it.
-If you are planning on hitting the streets, make sure that the schools you want to visit are looking for a teacher the moment you walk in the door.
+A walk-in will only find a willing receptionist if the school is actively looking for a teacher and the receptionist knows about it.
+If you plan on hitting the streets, make sure that the schools you want to visit are looking for a teacher the moment you walk in the door.
 If they are not, you just wasted your time and a few sheets of printed paper.

-EBC also runs an English language school and we get a constant stream of recent TEFL graduates from all the other TEFL training schools in Madrid hawking their CVs.
+EBC also runs an English language school, and we get a constant stream of recent TEFL graduates from all the other TEFL training schools in Madrid hawking their CVs.
+The phrase is “you get what you pay for.”
 Sad but true.
-The phrase is “you get what you pay for.”
-It is a demeaning experience for the prospective teacher, but you have to swallow your pride I suppose.
+It is a demeaning experience for the prospective teacher, but I suppose you have to swallow your pride.

 Unfortunately we always say no because EBC only hires EBC trained teachers.
-However, it does give us a very clear insight into the “job placement” that the other schools advertise.
+However, it does give us an obvious insight into the “job placement” that the other schools advertise.

 Best way to get English teaching jobs in Madrid without demeaning yourself

 Spain loves the barrio (neighbourhood) spirit.
 Barrios are small, and the interpersonal connections are tight.
 If you do not know someone in the barrio, chances are, one of your friends does.
 The best way to get English teaching jobs in Madrid and the rest of Spain is to take advantage of this barrio spirit.
 Get the word out and the barrio will do the rest as long as you do a good job.

 Word-of-mouth recommendations in Spain are not gold, they are platinum or even diamond.

 What is in all barrios that people walk past every day?
 Lampposts, and I am not kidding.
 Look at just about any lamppost in Madrid, and you will see a sticker or a flyer taped to it.